 \subsubsection{Automated QA Generation}

-We introduce a three-step automated QA generation pipeline designed to minimize human effort and improve scalability.
+We introduce a three-step automated QA generation pipeline designed to minimize human effort and improve scalability (illustrated in Figure~\ref{fig:3_construction_pipeline}).
 Throughout the entire process, we utilize GPT-4o~\cite{openai2024gpt4ocard}, a powerful off-the-shelf LVLM.
-Figure~\ref{fig:3_construction_pipeline} illustrates the overview of the pipeline.

-\paragraph{Step 1: Single-View QA Generation} We begin by generating QA pairs independently from either the ego or exo image, under the assumption that recent LVLMs are capable of understanding a single image.
-Specifically, we instruct the model to generate ego-QA pairs (e.g., $Q$: What am I doing?, $A_{ego}$ : Pouring water) from the ego image, and exo-QA pairs (e.g., $Q$: What is the person doing?, $A_{exo}$ : Stirring eggs) from the exo image.
-The answers obtained from this step, $A_{ego}$ and $A_{exo}$, are collectively referred to as $A_{init}$.
-This design ensures that the generated questions remain consistent with the available visual context in each view: the exo image lacks information to identify `I', while the ego image provides insufficient context about `the person' due to its limited field of view.
+\paragraph{Step 1: Single-View QA Generation} We begin by generating QA pairs independently from either the ego or exo images, under the assumption that recent LVLMs show a stronger understanding of single images than of multi-view inputs.
+Specifically, we instruct the model to generate Ego QA pairs (e.g., $Q$: What am I doing?, $A_{ego}$ : Pouring water) from the ego images, and Exo QA pairs (e.g., $Q$: What is the person doing?, $A_{exo}$ : Stirring eggs) from the exo images.
+This design ensures that the generated questions align with the visual characteristics of each view: the ego image enables clear identification of the `I', while the exo image provides a broader field of view and richer contextual information about `the person'.
 For each image, we generate three QA pairs per category to balance diversity and relevance; generating more than three often results in questions that are not visually grounded.
 As a result, this process yields a total of 110,400 single-view QA pairs.

-\paragraph{Step 2: View-Specific Response Expansion} In this step, we generate a diverse set of candidate answers by presenting the model with the same question under four distinct input conditions: 1) ego view only, 2) exo view only, 3) both ego and exo views, and 4) text only, with no visual input.
-We refer to the resulting answers as $A_{ego}$, $A_{exo}$, $A_{both}$, and $A_{text}$, respectively.
-These candidates answers serve two key purposes in subsequent steps: 1) they are used as criteria to select low-quality QAs during the filtering stage, and 2) they function as hard candidate options for constructing multiple-choice questions in the human refinement stage.
+\paragraph{Step 2: View-Specific Response Expansion} In this step, we generate diverse candidate answers by presenting the model with the same question under four distinct input conditions: 1) ego view only, 2) exo view only, 3) both ego and exo views, and 4) text only (no visual input).
+The resulting answers are denoted by $A_{ego}$, $A_{exo}$, $A_{both}$, and $A_{text}$, respectively.
+These responses serve two key purposes in subsequent steps: 1) they are used as criteria for identifying low-quality QAs during the filtering stage, and 2) they function as hard candidate options for constructing multiple-choice questions in the human verification stage.